All About Light and Ornamental Goose Breeds

 Other unrecognized light geese include Cotton Patch Geese and other traditional American farm geese, such as Choctaw geese.
 They are local variations that developed from the West of England or Old English geese which probably came to America with early English settlers.

 Shetland geese are the smallest of the autosexing geese, which have different plumage on males and females, making it easy to select birds for the breeding pen.
 Females are saddlebacked or gray and white.
 Males are white with blue eyes.
 So few of these birds are in American breeding pens that the American Livestock Breeds Conservancy recommends that additional birds be imported to increase the genetic pool.

 The Classic Roman goose has no tuft.
 The absence of the tuft disqualifies a Tufted Roman goose in the show ring, but smooth-headed Roman geese are the norm in Europe.
 Smooth-headed Roman geese are a separate breed.
 Metzer Farms is developing a flock that will be available in the future.

 Dave Holderread has developed the Oregon Mini Goose at his Holderread Waterfowl & Preservation Center in Corvallis, Oregon.
-They are small geese, bred to weigh four to ten pounds, in white, splashed, belted, saddleback and solid varieties.
+They are small geese, bred to weigh four to 10 pounds, in white, splashed, belted, saddleback, and solid varieties.
 They mature early and are attracting an enthusiastic following.

 Ornamental Goose Breeds